-Fortunately, you can still preorder your iPhone X today with these four viable financing alternatives.
+Fortunately, you can still order your iPhone Xs or Xs Max with these four financing alternatives.

 - Good for those who want financing with $0 down payment and more flexibility.

-Typical turnaround: You can expect to receive your personal loan funds within a few business days to a week.
+Typical turnaround: You can expect to receive your personal loan funds within a few business days.
 Most lenders offer immediate preapproval decisions, which means you’ll quickly find out how much you’re eligible to borrow so that you can plan your next steps.

 Our top picks for a fast personal loan: